tensorflow/docs/site/en/community/roadmap.md

 * Increase coverage of supported ops in TensorFlow Lite
 * Easier conversion of a trained TensorFlow graph for use on TensorFlow Lite
 * Tools for mobile model optimization
-* Extending support for Edge TPUs, TPU AIY boards
+* Extend support for Edge TPUs, TPU AIY boards
 * Better documentation and tutorials.

 #### TensorFlow.js: